 As primary care doctors, chiropractors can — and often do — refer their patients to specialists.
 It’s common for chiropractors to work with a wide range of other medical professionals, depending on the needs of their patients.

 For example, chiropractors are often the first stop for people with back pain.
-This is because the medical community agrees that conservative treatments (like chiropractic care) should be tried first before things like surgery are considered.
+The medical community agrees that conservative treatments (like chiropractic care) should be tried first before things like surgery are considered.

 So, if a patient is suffering from severe back pain, a chiropractor will do what he or she can to relieve the pain and address the underlying issue.
 For the majority of back pain patients, a chiropractor is enough.